JiaweiZhuang/old_cloud_GC/README.md

 Should make use of standalone *Amazon Elastic Block Store(EBS) volumes* and *Simple Storage Service (S3)* to store data.
 Might also use the *Elastic File System (EFS)* to share data.

-May refer to [this CESM work](http://www.sciencedirect.com/science/article/pii/S0098300416304721) for how to manage the workflow:
+May refer to [this CESM work](http://www.sciencedirect.com/science/article/pii/S0098300416304721) for how to manage the workflow.

 * How to handle unexpected shut-down for spot instances while still minimizing the cost?